nishthapaul/IIITB-System-Software-Exercises/hands-on1/README.md

 - Use stat system call which takes in file name and struct stat pointer (which will be filled with inode details and can be used later)
 - Chapter 15

+Q10.
+Write a program to open a file with read write mode, write 10 bytes, move the file pointer by 10 bytes (use lseek) and write again 10 bytes.
+a. check the return value of lseek
+b. open the file with od and check the empty spaces in between the data.
+- lseek(fd, 0, SEEK_CUR) with 0 offset bytes is used to retrieve the current location of file offset
+-  ```od -a q10-file.txt ```
+0000000    a   b   c   d   e   f   g   h   i   j nul nul nul nul nul nul 0000020  nul nul nul nul   q   r   s   t   u   v   w   x   y   z
+0000036

 Q14.
 Write a program to find the type of a file.
 a.
 Input should be taken from command line.
 b. program should be able to identify any type of a file